Cyber Academic Programs

 Bachelor of Science in Criminal Justice, Cyber Crime track – designed for students who want an interdisciplinary degree that prepares them for the demands of the marketplace.
 Its graduates have been successful in garnering well-paying jobs in cybercrime and cyber forensics.

 Bachelor of Health Science, Health Informatics Track – prepares students for entry-level careers in the rapidly growing field of health informatics and health information systems selection, implementation and management, and cyber security of systems and information in the healthcare industry.

-Cyber Defense Certificate – designed for students who do not intend to earn (another) college degree, but want to obtain certification in the growing cybersecurity field.
+Cyber Security Undergraduate Certificate – designed for students who do not intend to earn (another) college degree, but want to obtain certification in the growing cybersecurity field.
 It requires prerequisite math and IT courses as well as three cybersecurity courses.
 The Cyber Security Undergraduate Certificate is only available at the Armstrong Campus in Savannah.

 Graduate Certificate in Cyber Crime – This post-baccalaureate certificate builds on students’ baccalaureate degrees and may also serve as a stepping stone toward the Master of Science in Criminal Justice degree.

-Interdisciplinary Minor in Cybersecurity – designed for students who are already enrolled in a baccalaureate degree program.
+Interdisciplinary Minor in Cyber Security – designed for students who are already enrolled in a baccalaureate degree program.
 In addition to basic information technology (IT) courses, it requires three courses in cybersecurity and one course in cyber forensics.
 The Cyber Security Minor is only available at the Armstrong Campus in Savannah.